What is chronic bronchitis in cats?

 Does it affect all breeds and ages of cat?

 Chronic bronchitis most often affects middle-aged and older cats.
-There is some evidence to suggest that Siamese cats may be at a higher risk for developing this condition.
+There is some evidence to suggest that Siamese cats may be at a higher risk of developing this condition.

 What are the symptoms of chronic bronchitis?